MicrosoftDocs/entra-docs/docs/identity/users/groups-assign-sensitivity-labels.md

 When you make changes to group settings for a published label in the [Microsoft Purview compliance portal](https://compliance.microsoft.com), those policy changes aren't automatically applied on the labeled groups.
 Once the sensitivity label is published and applied to groups, Microsoft recommend that you not change the group settings for the label in the Microsoft Purview compliance portal.

-If you must make a change, use an [Azure AD PowerShell script](https://github.com/microsoftgraph/powershell-aad-samples/blob/master/ReassignSensitivityLabelToO365Groups.ps1) to manually apply updates to the impacted groups.
+If you must make a change, use a [PowerShell script](https://github.com/microsoftgraph/powershell-aad-samples/blob/master/ReassignSensitivityLabelToO365Groups.ps1) to manually apply updates to the impacted groups.
 This method makes sure that all existing groups enforce the new setting.

 ## Next steps